UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

 -  ``.text()`` is base function; it only adds and formats text (e.g. ``ha`` and ``va`` set horizontal and vertical alignment)
 -  ``.annotate()`` adds kwargs to format connectors between points and text; coordinates for point and text are specified separately

-Positions for both are given in *data* coordinates unless one includes ``transform=ax.transAxes``. ``ax.transAxes`` switches from data coordinates to axes-relative coordinates where (0,0) is lower left corner of the axes object, (1,1) is the top right corner of the axes, and values $<$0 or $>$1 are outside of the axes (figure area will stretch to accommodate up to a point).
+Positions for both are given in *data* coordinates unless one includes ``transform=ax.transAxes``. ``ax.transAxes`` switches from data coordinates to axes-relative coordinates where (0,0) is lower left corner of the axes object, (1,1) is the top right corner of the axes, and values <0 or >1 are outside of the axes (figure area will stretch to accommodate up to a point).

 **Legends.** Typically, it's enough to just use ``plt.legend()`` or ``ax.legend()`` if you want to label multiple functions on the same plot.

 -  Legends can be placed with the ``loc`` kwarg according to a number from 0 to 10, or with a descriptive string like ``'upper left'`` or ``'lower center'``.
 In the number code system, 0 (default) tells matplotlib to just try to minimize overlap with data, and the remaining digits represent ninths of the axes area ("center right" is duplicated for some reason).
--  You can also arrange the legend entries in multiple columns by setting the ``ncols`` kwarg to an integer >1, which can help if space is more limited vertically than horizontally.
+-  You can also arrange the legend entries in multiple columns by setting the ``ncols`` kwarg to an integer greater than 1, which can help if space is more limited vertically than horizontally.
 -  Legend placement via ``bbox_to_anchor`` uses unit-axes coordinates (i.e. the same coordinates described above as ``transform=ax.transAxes``) by default, and can specify any coordinates on or off the plot area (x and y are within the plot area if they are between 0 and 1, and outside otherwise).
 -  Whole-figure legends (i.e. ``fig.legend()``) can use a 3-word string where the first word is "outside", like ``loc='outside center right'``.